ThanitsaraUmpondol/architecture-description-record/adr-001-use-kong-api-gateway.md

-# ADR 001: ใช้ Kong เป็น API Gateway
+# Use Kong as an API Gateway

 ## Context
 In this project, we need an API Gateway to manage API Routing, Security, Load Balancing, and Monitoring.